What is mass psychogenic illness?

 The following might indicate that a group sickness is caused by mass psychogenic illness:

-Doctors can’t find anything in the group’s environment that would make people sick (for example, some kind of poison in the air, water or food).
+- Doctors can’t find anything in the group’s environment that would make people sick.
+This could be some kind of poison in the air, water, or food.

 After experts check out the place where the outbreak started, they can tell people whether it is safe to go back to that place.